nullbind/Other-Projects/GDA/README.txt

 ----------------------------
 Script Name: Get Domain Admins (GDA)
 Author: Scott Sutherland (nullbind) <scott.sutherland@netspi.com>
-Date: 12/4/2011
+Date: 12/5/2011

 ----------------------------
 Shout Outz!
 ----------------------------
-Thank you Mark Beard (pacmandu) <pacmandu@gmail.com> and humble-desser.
-They took the time to mod this script so that it can use up to a multipart domain names, and were also nice enough to test the script out on:
+Thank you Mark Beard (pacmandu) <pacmandu@gmail.com> and humble-desser for taking the time to mod this script so that it can use multipart domain names.
+Also, thank you for testing it out on the following compatable flavors of Windows:
 - Windows XP
 - Windows 7
 - Win2003 server
+- Win2008 server

-I would also like to thank Joe Richard of joeware.net.
+Finally, I would also like to thank Joe Richards of joeware.net.
 He has created a fantastic ADS toolset.
 Without him this script wouldn't exist.